 ICSE Class 9 Chemistry Important Questions help you refresh all the important topics you have learnt in Class 9, in turn helping you score better in the examination.
-These important questions are prepared by our subject experts with an aim to guide students in the right direction while preparing for the exam.
+These important questions are prepared by our subject experts with the aim of guiding students in the right direction while preparing for the exam.
 The important questions are framed according to the ICSE Class 9 Chemistry syllabus and cover all the necessary topics so that students can refresh their concepts.

-The below mentioned ICSE Class 9 Important Questions of Chemistry will help students to ace in their examination.
+The below-mentioned ICSE Class 9 Important Questions of Chemistry will help students to ace their exams.

 - Photochemical reaction